Welcome to today's edition of the Rush 24-7 podcast.

 Where do you gauge the national will on dealing with something like that?

-And I'll tell you what I think our problem is, and I mentioned it yesterday.
+And I'll tell you what, I think our problem is, and I mentioned it yesterday.

-In the midst of all this, in the midst of the rising gasoline prices, the economic news is still through the roof.
+We are so prosperous in the midst of all this, in the midst of the rising gasoline prices, the economic news is still through the roof.

 Economic news is great.

-Uh housing starts are going up.
+Housing starts are going up.

 There is tremendous prosperity in this country.

-You know, with the with with prosperity and affluence, it becomes easier to bury your head or turn away and not face certain dangers or dangerous realities that exist out there because times are so good you want to enjoy them.
+With prosperity and affluence, it becomes easier to bury your head or turn away and not face certain dangers or dangerous realities that exist out there because times are so good you want to enjoy them.

-I don't mean people are not struggling, but I'm thinking we've never been more prosperous and affluent as a society in our history than we are today.
+We've never been more prosperous and affluent as a society in our history than we are today.

 I'm just telling you, it does have an impact.

-Uh we're not the same culture that we were in World War II, where the whole country banded together after the attack on Pearl Harbor, and even at that, we went into Germany first.
+We're not the same culture that we were in World War II, where the whole country banded together after the attack on Pearl Harbor.

 European theater before we went to the Japanese theater.

-Uh and we'll see where the leadership takes us on this one.
+And we'll see where the leadership takes us on this one.

-I got to run, take a quick time out.
+I got to run, take a quick timeout.

 Back after this.

-As usual, uh half my brain tied behind my back just to make it fair.
+As usual, half my brain tied behind my back just to make it fair.

-Back to the phones now to uh Toledo.
+Back to the phones now to Toledo.

-You're first today, Brandon, on the EIB network.
+We're starting your first today, Brandon, on the EIB network.

 Hello.

-Hey, Russ, it's a pleasure talking to you.
+It's a pleasure talking to you.

 Thank you, sir.

-Hey, I was just gonna comment.
+Hey, I was just going to comment.

 I was watching the news all day today.

-It's my day off of work, and uh the has the last story, you know, that's all I've been watching.
+And the Hezbollah story, you know, that's all I've been watching.

 I mean, it's like you're the Michael Moore on the right, just blowing things out of proportion and totally turning them around.